 Try some naturally-coloured sticky rice grown on the mountainous terraces

-The Tay ethnic group in the Vietnamese Sapa region is known for its five-color sticky rice, or Xoi ngu sac.
+The Tay ethnic group in the Vietnamese Sapa region is known for its five-color sticky rice, or Xoi ngu sac, a vibrant and symbolic Sapa traditional food.
 The dish consists of five different kinds of sticky rice, each with a unique color: red for fire, green for wood, yellow for earth, black for water, and white for metal.
 There may be additional hues in these five varieties of rice, but red, yellow, and green are required.

 According to Tay culture, a family's future prosperity is correlated with how colorful its rice is.
-For New Year's or other festive occasions, five-color sticky rice is typically made.
-Therefore, if you come to Sapa at New Year time, don’t forget to taste this sticky rice - one of the most delicious foods in Sapa.
+For New Year's or other festive occasions, five-color sticky rice is a must-have.
+Therefore, if you come to Sapa at New Year time, don’t forget to taste this sticky rice - one of the most delicious traditional food to try in Sapa.

-Developed initially as a reserve dish for ethnic minorities, smoked buffalo meat, or Thit trau gac bep, has gradually evolved into Sapa’s best dish that makes visitors bring it home every time they visit.
+Developed initially as a reserve dish for ethnic minorities, smoked buffalo meat, or Thit trau gac bep, has gradually evolved into one of the best Sapa food specialties that visitors often buy to take home.
 The smoked buffalo meat has a strong smoky smell from its processing, unlike the dried beef in the lowlands.

 How do Sapa people make this meat?
 First, the buffalo meat is diced into small pieces and marinated for about two hours in a mixture of spices, particularly Mac Khen leaves, salt, and chili.
 The locals will hang the meat up just right above the hot stove so the smoke from the kitchen slowly dries the buffalo meat, giving it a deep brown hue while preserving the red and tender inside.
 After around 8 months or a year, the meat skewers are removed, and the dish is now ready to eat.
 One unique feature is that even though the outside is covered in cooking smoke, the meat inside still has an attractive bright red color when torn off.
 The dish may initially taste a little salty and bitter, but after you get used to it, the combination of the sweet flavor of the buffalo meat and the spicy flavor of the Mac khen leaves will make it difficult to put down.